PrettyPimple/NumToWord/README.md

 # NumToWord
+It was my test priject for one company.
-Project that can translate numbers into words like: "12.03" to "twelve dollars and three cents".
+Project that can convert numbers into words like: "12.03" to "twelve dollars and three cents".
 You may select language 1)English; 2)Ukrainian;